kaelzhang/python-trading-state/README.md

 By separating “trading state” from strategy logic, `trading-state` helps you build cleaner, more testable quantitative trading systems.

+- Use `Decimal` to do all internal calculations

 ## Install

 ```sh